roost88/ucd-csci2312-pa2/README.md

 Cluster destructor fixed.

+The numDims variable in the KMeans constructor should match the dimensions of the Points you intend to read in from the input file.

-The "k" value in the KMeans constructor cannot be greater than the number of Points being read in from file.
+The "k" value in the KMeans constructor should be greater than 0 and cannot be greater than the number of Points being read in from file.

 SCORE_DIFF_THRESHOLD in Cluster.cpp must be set to a double that is less than 1.0 and greater than 0.
 Best value found so far is 0.3.